rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 "Exactly!"
 Chad says.
 "I fixed it."

-"Chad," I say, my voice calm, the voice of a teacher correcting a slow student.
+"Chad," I say, my voice calm, the voice of a teacher correcting an unwilling student.
 "Why did it choose 'stone' for the throat metaphor?"

 "What?
 Because it's intelligent.
 It's smart.
 It knows.
 Because it fits."